TensorNetwork/tensornetwork.org/src/mps/index.md

 ![medium](first_tensor.png)

-As the curtain falls on this algorithmic drama, the characters can now join hands and take a bow.
-The final compressed version of the original MPS/TT is:
+Assembling all of the pieces, the first tensor above together with the $U_j$ tensors computed above, the final compressed version of the original MPS/TT is:

 ![medium](compressed_mpstt.png)